exercism/emacs-lisp/docs/TESTS.md

 ### Working on exercises
 Since Emacs is, itself, an elisp interpreter, your working code is always in its native execution environment.
-You an evaluate any form by pressing `C-x e` at the end of the form, or a selection with `M-x eval-region` or the whole buffer with `M-x eval-buffer`.
+You can evaluate any form by pressing `C-x e` at the end of the form, or a selection with `M-x eval-region` or the whole buffer with `M-x eval-buffer`.
 This can be extremely useful for quickly debugging your code.